Adagedo/microservice-health-care-app-grpc/README.md

-# microservice with gRPC api.
+# SpringBoot Health-care Application Microservice with gRPC.

 ## what Excalty is gRPC???